xpol/lua-rapidjson/API.md

 ## rapidjson.array()

 Same as rapidjson.array() except the metatable field `__jsontype` is set as `'array'`.
-And the `encode` and `dump` function will encode it as json array.
+And the `encode` and `dump` function will encode it as JSON array.

 ## rapidjson.Document()

 Creates a rapidjson Document object.
-Optionally create from a Lua table or JSON string.
+Optionally create from a Lua table or string of JSON document.

 ### Synopsis